Welcome to S-Anon

 Definitely.
 S-Anon members are people, of any sexual orientation, in a relationship or not, from all walks of life: wives, husbands, partners, sisters, brothers, children, parents, relatives, friends and others affected by another person’s compulsive sexual behavior.
 Our common thread is that sexaholism can affect anyone.

-Meetings provide a safe place to say what is in our hearts and on our minds, but there is no need to say anything about your situation until you feel comfortable doing so.
+S-Anon meetings provide a safe place to say what is in our hearts and on our minds, but there is no need to say anything about your situation until you feel comfortable doing so.
 You are free to just listen, especially at your first meeting.

 • There will probably be some reading from S-Anon conference-approved literature, that is, material which focuses on the S-Anon approach to recovery.
 (Conference-approved literature includes only material published by S-Anon, Sexaholics Anonymous, Al-Anon or AA.)